 From all fours, keep your hips stacked on top of your knees as you walk your hands forward.
 Let your chest sink down towards the ground.
 Let your forehead or your chin rest on the ground.

 You should be able to feel a stretch in your shoulders and chest.
-For less intensity place a block or a pillow below your chest.
+For less intensity place a block (I use this one affiliate link) or a pillow below your chest.
 If you want a deeper stretch you can place a block or book under each of your hands.

 From here bend your elbow and collect your palms as you reach them back towards the back of your neck.
 You should be able to feel a stretch in your shoulders and your upper arm as well.